Lisa Genova: Life and science career

-Genova graduated valedictorian, summa cum laude, Phi Beta Kappa from Bates College with a BS degree in biopsychology, and in 1998 she received a PhD in neuroscience from Harvard University.
+Genova graduated valedictorian, summa cum laude, Phi Beta Kappa from Bates College with a Bachelor of Science degree in biopsychology, and in 1998 she received a PhD in neuroscience from Harvard University.

 She did research at Massachusetts General Hospital East, Yale Medical School, McLean Hospital, and the National Institutes of Health.
-Genova taught neuroanatomy at Harvard Medical School fall 1996.
+Genova taught neuroanatomy at Harvard Medical School in fall 1996.

 Literary and related career

 Still Alice

 Her first novel was Still Alice (2007), about a woman who suffers early-onset Alzheimer's disease.
 The central character, Alice Howland, is a 50-year-old cognitive psychology professor at Harvard and a world-renowned linguistics expert.
-She is married to an equally successful husband, and they have three grown children.
+She is married to an equally successful husband, with whom she has three grown children.
 The disease takes hold swiftly, and it changes Alice's relationship with her family and the world.

 Genova self-published the book in 2007 with iUniverse.

 The book was later acquired by Simon & Schuster and published in January 2009 by Pocket Books (now Gallery Books).
 It was on The New York Times best seller list for more than 59 weeks.
-There are over 2.6 million copies in print, and it has been translated into 37 languages.
+As of 2012, there were more than a million copies in print, and it had been translated into 26 languages.

 The book was later adapted for the stage by Christine Mary Dunford for the Lookingglass Theatre Company in Chicago.
 The play was produced from April 10 – May 19, 2013.

 Neon Park Productions and Killer Films produced a film adaptation of Still Alice in 2014, starring Julianne Moore as Alice, and co-starring Alec Baldwin, Kristen Stewart, and Kate Bosworth.
 Moore won an Academy Award for Best Actress at the 87th Academy Awards for her role.

 Left Neglected

 Left Neglected (2011) tells the story of a woman who suffers from left neglect (also called hemispatial or unilateral neglect), caused by a traumatic brain injury.
 As she struggles to recover, she learns that she must embrace a simpler life.
 She begins to heal when she attends to elements left neglected in herself, her family, and the world around her.
-It was a New York Times bestseller, the #1 Indie Next Pick for January 2011, the Borders "Book You’ll Love" for January 2011, and the #4 Indie Reading Group Pick for summer 2011.
-Left Neglected was chosen by the Richard and Judy bookclub in the UK.
+It was a New York Times bestseller, the No. 1 Indie Next Pick for January 2011, the Borders "Book You’ll Love" for January 2011, and the No. 4 Indie Reading Group Pick for summer 2011.
+Left Neglected was chosen by the Richard & Judy Book Club in the UK.

 Love Anthony

-Love Anthony her third New York Times bestseller was published by Gallery Books in September 2012; the main character is Anthony, a nonverbal boy with autism.
-This story goes inside the mind of autism and how he affects two women.
-An October 2012 Indie Next pick and a People Magazine Great Read.
+Love Anthony, her third New York Times bestseller, was published by Gallery Books in September 2012.
+The main character is Anthony, a nonverbal boy with autism.
+This story goes inside the mind of autism and how Anthony affects two women.
+It spent one week on the New York Times hardcover best-seller list.